A Texas woman and two girls were found dead inside a lavish mansion on Thursday night, inside a gated community northwest of San Antonio.

 “It’s way too early to tell who’s a suspect and who’s a witness…..We’re hoping as this investigation unfolds it will be able to shed more light on not only what was going on last night, but also what may have happened this morning.”

 On Thursday night, investigators towed a 2013 Ford pickup truck from the residence, which sits on 2.7 acres of land in the affluent and normally quiet Anaqua Springs neighborhood.
-The pickup truck apparently belonged to the homeowner.
-According to court records, the home was rented and occupied by Wheeler, Olsen, and her teen daughters, whose names have not yet been released.
+The pickup truck apparently belonged to Wheeler, the homeowner.

 Neighbors didn’t report hearing any gunshots in the area on Thursday, but the sheriff said the homes in the neighborhood are expansive and “well-constructed,” meaning it’s quite likely that neighbors would not have heard gunshots.